CocoaPods/CocoaPods/NOMENCLATURE.md

 ### Shared Library
 A Shared Library is a Library that is not copied into the project, instead, it is referenced by the project.

+### Static Framework
+A `.framework` bundle which wraps a statically linked library.
+Similar to a Static Library, but wrapped within the structure of a `.framework`

 ### Static Library
 A Static Library is a Library that statically linked into the build.